OpenNebula/docs/source/intro_release_notes/upgrades/upgrading_ha.rst

 Before proceeding, make sure you don't have any VMs in a transient state (prolog, migr, epil, save).
 Wait until these VMs get to a final state (running, suspended, stopped, done).
 Check the :ref:`Managing Virtual Machines guide <vm_guide_2>` for more information on the VM life-cycle.

 Step 2.
-Set all host to offline mode
+Set All Host to Offline Mode
 ================================================================================

 Set all host to offline mode to stop all monitoring processes.